ChenJianhao-academic/CP3402-Group9/site.md

 our project contains only few pages to introduce and as a home page.
 Our content mostly focuses on posts.

-We have mainly three categories: cake, bread and dessert.
-Adding each post should be categorized into on of these three categories.
+We have mainly four categories: Home, About, Service and contact .
+Adding each post should be categorized into one of these four categories.

-However, if in the future, the store is going to launch a new product or a new type of food that is not listed in these three categories; you may add a new father type category.
+However, if in the future, the store is going to launch a new product or a new type of information that is not listed in these four categories; you may add a new father type category.

 If the store wants to separate those products in more detail.
-You can add child category under the father category such as French bread underneath Bread, etc.
+You can add child category under the father category such as rent car underneath service, etc.

 Adding a new post needs at least one picture and information about the new product.
 You should host your picture online in order to reduce the loading time of the web page.